25Ericcheong/dev-daily-journal/README.md

 ## Bonus
 - [ ] Setting up tools for testing that tests code before pushing things into production.
 Possibly have an isolated testing environment first [???]
 - [ ] Continuous integration to ensure tests are executed and provide feedback if something goes wrong [???]
-- [ ] MongoDB introduction course on MongoDB university
+- [ ] Completing MongoDB introduction course on MongoDB university

 ## Structure
 - The Odin project will be the guide that I will follow as I slowly build this project and with progress - I will document each step of it for reference and at the same time; data to be inserted into this project haha.